Claude Code skills for the work that keeps a design system alive.

 Design System Ops is a Claude Code skill pack.
 It teaches Claude how to do design systems work the way a staff-level practitioner would: with structured processes, expert frameworks, and output calibrated to the actual complexity of what you're dealing with.

 When you ask Claude to audit your tokens, it does not give you generic advice.
-It reads your actual token files, identifies tier leakage, flags naming violations, produces a prioritised finding table with remediation guidance, and – if you are migrating to DTCG – gives you a sprint-plannable five-phase migration plan with hour estimates.
+It reads your actual token files, identifies tier leakage, flags naming violations, produces a prioritised finding table with remediation guidance.

 That is the difference.
 Not a smarter prompt.
 A different kind of output entirely.